priyanshudnaik33/Stock-Prediction-using-different-models/README.md

 # ARIMA model for Stock Prediction

  ## Intro
-To begin my journey into algorithmic trading I have made multiple models in varying complexity ranging from naive predictions to a fully convolutional neural network.
-The purpose of building all these models is to create a framework to build future models off of and eventually a whole training system.
-In addition, this was an experiment designed to see if complex models such as deep neural networks outperform simple models.
+ I have created a number of models at different levels of complexity to start my journey into algorithmic trading, ranging from simple forecasts to a fully convolutional neural network.
+The goal of constructing all of these models is to establish a foundation upon which to construct other models and ultimately a whole training system.
+Furthermore, the purpose of this experiment was to determine whether sophisticated models—like deep neural networks—perform better than simpler ones.
 </br>
 </br>
  <span style="display:block;text-align:center">![Spy Chart](/Images/spy_plot.png)</span>